 Maximum Contaminant Level Goal (MCLG): Level of contaminant that is allowed in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLG as feasible using the best available treatment technology.
 Maximum Residual Disinfectant Level (MRDL): The highest residual disinfectant allowed.
 Maximum Residual Disinfectant Level Goal (MRDLG): The level of residual disinfectant below which there is no known or expected risk to health.
 Part per Million (ppm) or Milligrams per Liter (mg/l): are units of measure for concentration of a contaminant.
 A part per million corresponds to one second in a little over 11.5 days.
 Parts per Billion (ppb) or micrograms per liter (ug/l) are units of measure for concentration of a contaminant.
-A part per million corresponds to one second in a little over 11.5 days.
-Parts per Billion (ppb) or micrograms per liter (ug/l) are units of measure for concentration of a contaminant.
-A part per must follow.
-The 'symbol: A symbol which means less than.
-The result of <5 means that the lowest level that could be detected was .5 and the contaminant in that sample was not detected
+A part per billion corresponds to one second in 31.7 years.
+Parts per Trillion (ppt) or nanograms per liter (ng/l.
+Action Level (AL): The concentration of a contaminant, which, if exceeded, triggers treatment or other requirements, which a water system must follow.
+The "<" symbol: A symbol which means less than.
+The result of <.5 means that the lowest level that could be detected was .5 and the contaminant in that sample was not detected